singer-io/tap-mongodb/README.md

 # tap-mongodb

 This is a [Singer](https://singer.io) tap that produces JSON-formatted data following the [Singer spec](https://github.com/singer-io/getting-started/blob/master/SPEC.md) from a MongoDB source.
+This plugin extends the original [implementation](https://github.com/singer-io/tap-mongodb) by introducing support for **srv** mode.

 ## Set up Virtual Environment
 ```